MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/kongregate-unity.md

     }

     /*
      * Executed once Kongregate API is ready.
 This method is invoked by KongregateAPI
      * and receives a structured text with multiple pieces of data you must parse manually.
      * The userInfo string parameter has the following structure: 'user_identifier|user_name|auth_token' */ public void OnKongregateAPILoaded(string userInfo) {
-        SetMessage("Recieved user info!
+        SetMessage("Received user info!
 Logging though playfab...");

         // We split userInfo string using '|' character to acquire auth token and Kongregate ID. var userInfoArray = userInfo.Split('|');
         var authTicket = userInfoArray[2];